Sarsue/Sarsue/public/posts/whats-next.md

 To ensure smooth redirects, we also transitioned from Browser routing to Hash routing.
 Browser routing relies on the history API to update the URL, which can cause issues on mobile, especially when deep linking or navigating between views without a full page reload.
 Mobile browsers, in particular, often struggle with these history changes.
 By switching to Hash routing, we eliminated these challenges.
 Hash routing uses the URL’s hash fragment to manage navigation, bypassing the need for complex server-side configurations or reliance on browser history.
 This made it easier to manage mobile navigation, improving compatibility and ensuring a more seamless user experience.

-Ultimately, these two adjustments—adopting redirects and switching to Hash routing—ensured that SyntextAI performs reliably across mobile devices.
+Ultimately, these two adjustments, adopting redirects and switching to Hash routing, ensured that SyntextAI performs reliably across mobile devices.
 Redirects provide a predictable, uninterrupted user flow, while Hash routing ensures that mobile browsers can handle navigation smoothly.
 Together, they create a robust foundation for mobile users, ensuring they can interact with the app without friction, whether they're on their phone or laptop.

 ### Mobile CSS and Responsive Design
 ![Mobile App View](./images/mobile_chat.jpg)